New around here?

-When scrolling through all of our cards in the gallery, you'll see that certain cards have a "custom color" badge on the thumbnail.
+When scrolling through all of our cards in the gallery, you'll see many cards that let you choose your own colors, each of which is marked by a "custom color" badge on the thumbnail.
 That means you can personalize the border and text color of your card to virtually any tone.
 Here's how:

 In the editor, you'll see a paintbrush in the bottom right hand corner of your card if it allows for custom color.
 When you click it, a menu will appear with ten color swatches to choose from, plus the option to enter a hex code if you want something that's not on the menu.
 Just select a color and watch your border change to match — it's that simple!
 (Don't worry, we'll get into more about hex codes below.)

 Any text that you're able to edit on the page (this excludes the foil color you've already selected, if applicable) will also allow you to choose your own color — just like you did with your custom border.
 All you need to do is click the text on your card to bring up your options.